Can tipis be left up year ’round?

 Can I pick my tipi up at the Colorado Yurt Company?

 You may pick your tipi up at the Colorado Yurt Company.
-For most sizes you will need a large pickup truck with a heavy duty steel rack on top or a trailer to accomodate the length and weight of the poles.
+For most sizes you will need a large pickup truck with a heavy duty steel rack on top or a trailer to accommodate the length and weight of the poles.